aresta/topotresc/README.md

 This is a very simple web and tile server based in Python and Flask.
 This is only intended for testing and the performance is very poor, but it works.

 ## Customize the map to another area
+To create a map of your preferred area you will need first to define the map area in a geojson file in the /mnt/conf folder.
+There are some example there.
+Then you have to download all the needed OSM and elevation data, see below.
-You check the rest of script to find how to build and upload the data for other larger areas.
+You can check the rest of scripts to find how to download and build the needed data.

-- Some geojson files with the boundaries across Spain, France and Andorra are included (mnt/conf/).
-It covers the Pyrenees and *Picos de Europa* mountains.
-If you want to render another area, you have to create a new geojson file with the limits of your map.
-It doesn't need to be a rectangle.
-- You have to download the PBF from that area and find the DEMs somewhere else.
-- You will also need to adjust the initial coordinates to show the map in the index.js file.
-- If you want to adapt the styles (good luck) they are in mnt/openstreetmap-carto.
+If you want to adapt the styles (good luck) they are in mnt/openstreetmap-carto.
 You can compile them with:
 ```
 docker-compose exec tools /scripts/compile_styles.sh
 ```